marcosecchi/naba-2016-labgamedesign-fungus-demos/README.md

 Its main focus is 3D interaction, but many topics may be implemented also in 2D design.

+*Note that most of the examples are just prototypes and should not be considered complete products.*

 ## Scene List

 *  **Fungus3DDemo**: a game prototype involving collecting coins, powerups, activating triggers and avoiding traps.